INFORMSJoC/2023.0257/src/Wine quality example/Simu_6.2/README.md

 To reproduce the results of Figure 4, please run

-- Wine_red.m and Wine_white.m to store results of Figure 4
+- wine_red.m and wine_white.m to store results of Figure 4

 Other listed files are used in the main codes mentioned above: